hellohaptik/docs_haptik/docs/bot-builder/basic/business.md

 These are some basic details of the Business.

-- Business Name: This refers to the overarching topic of its conversational capabilities.
+- **Business Name**: This refers to the overarching topic of its conversational capabilities.
 For example, a Business Name called Flights would have a Flight booking, Flight cancellation and Flight Offers bots covering broad user intents.

       You can change the Business name once you’ve saved it.

-- Business Via Name: You need to add a Business Via Name as it's an editable field.
+- **Business Via Name**: You need to add a Business Via Name as it's an editable field.

-- Partner: Businesses can be activated or deactivated for a partner, as per what you select here.
+- **Partner**: Businesses can be activated or deactivated for a partner, as per what you select here.

-- Default Team: You can configure the default team for this bot here.
+- **Default Team**: You can configure the default team for this bot here.
 Team is a group of agents who get assigned chats from this bot.
 You can read about Teams on our Smart Agent tool documentation [**link**](https://docs.haptik.ai/agent-chat/).

-- Business Languages: You can add languages from the drop down if its a multilingual bot.
+- **Business Languages**: You can add languages from the drop down if its a multilingual bot.

-- Enable Human Assistance: Will make it possible for human chat assistants to intervene when bots break.
+- **Enable Human Assistance**: Will make it possible for human chat assistants to intervene when bots break.
 This is helpful if you have a bot + human solution or a human-only solution.
 How we enable Human assistance on our Business manager, similarly, you'd be able to choose the Live agent chat tool for setup. `Haptik Agent Chat tool` and `Sprinklr` is supported as of now.

 ![ECT Flag](assets/Enable_ECT.png)

-> Note: If any value other than Haptik Agent Chat is selected, one must request the ECT to register the required webhooks for the functionality to work.
+> If any value other than Haptik Agent Chat is selected, one must request the ECT to register the required webhooks for the functionality to work.
 For reference check this [**link**](https://docs.haptik.ai/external-chat-tool/management-APIs).

-- Enable Small Talk: Allows certain common phrases to be understood and replied to by the bot.
+- **Enable Small Talk**: Allows certain common phrases to be understood and replied to by the bot.
 Say, the user types “Hi” or “Good morning”, when Small Talk is enabled, the bot will greet the user and respond back with an apt greeting (ex: “Good afternoon” detecting time of the day).
 You can read more it [**here**](https://docs.haptik.ai/bot-builder/basic/smalltalk).

-- Enable user file deletion: When enabled for a business, all the files uploaded by the user for that business will be deleted from Haptik's Storage after 72 hrs, from the time of upload for the file.
+- **Enable user file deletion**: When enabled for a business, all the files uploaded by the user for that business will be deleted from Haptik's Storage after 72 hrs, from the time of upload for the file.

-- Active Bots: When an user sends message while conversing with this Business, Active Bots will be the bots whose User Says (combinations of predicted user inputs we add in bot builder) will be searched for a relevant match to the user’s input.
+- **Active Bots**: When an user sends message while conversing with this Business, Active Bots will be the bots whose User Says (combinations of predicted user inputs we add in bot builder) will be searched for a relevant match to the user’s input.

-- Default Bots: When a user adds an input, this is the first bot whose User Says will be searched for a relevant match to the user’s input.
+- **Default Bots**: When a user adds an input, this is the first bot whose User Says will be searched for a relevant match to the user’s input.
 Set the default bot to the conversation most relevant to the Business

-- Fallback Bots: When user input doesn’t match the User Says of any of the active bots, the Bot Says response will be automatically sent from the fallback bot.
+- **Fallback Bots**: When user input doesn’t match the User Says of any of the active bots, the Bot Says response will be automatically sent from the fallback bot.

 > Make sure you have all these fields filled out with the bots from the drop down, or else your bot will break and not give correct responses.

-- User Feedback: Feedback module is the smart action where the users can provide their feedback in text & ratings as shown below
+- **User Feedback**: Feedback module is the smart action where the users can provide their feedback in text & ratings as shown below

 ![Star Rating](assets/FD1.png)